Connect with us

 But clean energy advocates argue that the market-based approach is not enough, and that emissions need to play a bigger role in the state’s energy decision-making.

 Jennifer Crosslin, a regional organizer for the Gulf Coast Center for Law & Policy, explained that data from the Intergovernmental Panel on Climate Change (IPCC) shows the need to drastically reduce greenhouse gas emissions by 2030 to avoid the worst effects of global warming.
-In the U.S., a quarter of those emissions from the energy sector.
+In the U.S., a quarter of those emissions come from the energy sector.

 “We are way behind nationally, and then we look within the nation, we’re even further behind as a state,” Crosslin said.